TABLE OF CONTENTS

 Frequently Asked Questions

-What is the DTI ratio for an asset-based loan?
+What is the minimum DTI ratio for an asset-based loan?

 Asset-based loans from Griffin Funding don't require us to calculate your DTI in most cases.
 Instead, we can determine whether you qualify for a home loan based on the value of your assets.